LD4P/bf-workshop-2019/lde-edit-rdf/resource-templates.md

 # Profiles and Resource Templates
-Sinopia generates HTML forms for creating and editing linked data based on extending of the Library of Congresses Profiles used in the [BIBFRAME Editor][BFE] and [Profile Editor][PE] projects.
+Sinopia generates HTML forms for creating and editing linked data that extends the Library of Congress Profiles used in the [BIBFRAME Editor][BFE] and [Profile Editor][PE] projects.
 Profiles, as implemented in the BIBFRAME Editor, are JSON files that contain one or more resource templates.

-Profiles also contain metadata that is not persisted within the [Trellis][TRELLIS] but is validated using [JSON Schema][JSCHEMA] when a Profile is uploaded in Sinopia's linked data editor.
-Defining and testing these Profiles across the different Sinopia cohort institutions and organizations is a community-lead collaborative effort with their requirements and suggestions driving the development priorities of the Sinopia Development team.
+Profiles also contain metadata that is not persisted within the [Trellis][TRELLIS] but is still validated using [JSON Schema][JSCHEMA] when a Profile is uploaded in Sinopia's linked data editor.
+Defining and testing these Profiles across the different Sinopia cohort institutions and organizations is a community-lead collaborative effort with the cohorts requirements and suggestions driving the development priorities of the Sinopia Development team.

+Here is a snippet of a Profile with metadata like **id**, **title**, **description**, and a Sinopia specific **schema** field:

 <pre class="prettyprint lang-js" style="font-size: 1.1em;">
 {